Bellevue Biotech (Lux)

 Review / Outlook

-December was a somewhat mixed month for stocks.
-The S&P Index closed the month with a gain of 4.5%, the Nasdaq Biotech Index retreated 1.2% and the Bellevue Biotech (Lux) Fund inched 0.3% higher (USD / B shares).
+Stock markets showed a divergent performance in May.
+The S&P 500 closed the month virtually unchanged, the Nasdaq Biotech Index slipped 1.3% and the Bellevue Biotech (Lux) Fund returned a negative 2.6% (USD / B shares).

 The companies in our portfolio are working on technologies or products for novel treatment solutions.
 We are also invested in selected specialty pharma companies that offer high growth rates and moderate valuations.
 The Bellevue Biotech (Lux) Fund is well-positioned to profit from the milestones that are expected to be reached in 2022.
 The regulatory environment favors the innovation coming out of biotech labs and the coronavirus crisis has improved the image of drug developers.
 In addition to the growing piles of cash that the larger biopharmaceutical companies are accumulating, we also believe low valuations and the attractive pipeline candidates of biotech companies in the small and mid cap space could trigger M&A activity going forward.